By Katherine Clarke

 “Urban Compass seems pretty well poised” to benefit from that instability, Mandel said.

-Jury still out Reffkin said Urban Compass has exclusive relationships with several city landlords to lease their buildings, but he declined to name them.
+Reffkin said Urban Compass has exclusive relationships with several city landlords to lease their buildings, but he declined to name them.

 Many of the listings presented on Urban Compass’s website are the result of the company’s use of a so-called VOW, a search engine service that allows it to access all the active listings in the Real Estate Board of New York’s database, essentially pulling exclusives belonging to other real estate companies onto its site.